geudde/attic-chest/pages/04.season-3/04.meeting-32/03.edward/docs.md

 The victory’s left for you!”

 “I saw St Martin at the sun rise,
-As I sung the Matin song,
+As I sung the matin song,
 And he said he had a deliverer sent,
 That was both fierce and strong!”